sketchbuch/vsc-workspace-sidebar/README.md

 Adds a sidebar to VSCode that lists Workspaces and lets you open them in the current window or a new window.
 The results are cached for 12 Hours but there is a refresh button that you can click to recollect workspaces at any time.

-Two list modes are available: list and file tree.
+Two display modes are available:

-Workspaces can also be sorted ascending or descending (in list mode) and the currently loaded workspace is highlighted.
+1. List - Can be sorted asc/desc
+2. File Tree - A representation of the file tree to all workspaces.
+Can be collapsed/expanded.

+The currently active workspace is highlighted, or in tree mode, any folder if closed that contains the active workspace

-A search box is also available to allow you to look for a specific Workspace.
+A search box is provided to allow you to search for a specific Workspace.

 ![alt text](https://raw.githubusercontent.com/sketchbuch/vsc-workspace-sidebar/master/docs/images/preview.gif 'Workspace Sidebar Preview')